matteocargnelutti/netlify-functions-session-cookie/README.md

 Testing and maintenance focus will remain on Netlify Functions for the time being.

-### The session cookie is _not_ encrypted
-Please always remember that, while the session cookie is signed and serialized, it is *not* encrypted, and shouldn't be used to store information that shouldn't live on the client-side.

 [☝️ Back to summary](#summary)

 ---

 ## Contributing

 > Work in progress 🚧.
 > **In the meantime:** Please feel free to open [issues](https://github.com/matteocargnelutti/netlify-functions-session-cookie/issues) to report bugs, suggest features, or offer to contribute to this project.